bergimax/Unemployment_prediction/README.md

 P.S: The current values in test.py are taken from the dataset, raw number 16608, for the Italy, my country.

 ---

-#### Video of the service running :
-I loaded a small video where you can see how the service works, everything it's in the 'Proof of working' folder.

-The video show the local service starting in Docker and how it respond to the test.py I also attached the screenshot of the service running with flask and gunicorn.